ajoumah/OpenHumanity/README.md

 ## 🌍 Overview

 **OpenHumanity** is a humanitarian-focused web platform developed  using ASP.NET Web Forms with C#.
-It is designed to showcase and support projects initiated for all  **Humanitarian-Focused Organization for Cooperation and Development**.
+It is designed to showcase and support projects initiated for all  **Humanitarian-Focused Organizations for Cooperation and Development**.
 The platform features multilingual support (Arabic, English, Turkish) and provides public access to information about the organization's vision, mission, operational sectors, and geographic areas of impact.

 ## 🚀 Features